 Many factors must be examined to truly understand the scope of this problem.
 The pandemic has exacerbated the problems in housing.
 As seen with the federal eviction moratorium end in August, millions of Americans were still behind on their rent payments, and 3.7 million reported housing insecurity.
 Demographic factors also need to be considered, as minority populations have been disproportionately affected by the pandemic.
 Unemployment has taken a toll on women, especially low-income and older women, and resumebuilder.com found that 35% of women who lost their job have yet to return to work.
 Race is a necessary consideration as well.
 Pacific Islanders, Black, and Native Americans have the highest rates of homelessness (1.09, .45, and .52% respectively) compared to the national average, which is .18%.

 Yet homes are not just houses, and the impacts of unstable housing run deeper than we may expect.
 A study conducted by Housing Matters found that an increase in the mortgage denial rate by one standard deviation resulted in a 22% increase in crime.
-Housing is also mentally and physically detrimental, and it can lead to depression, anxiety, substance abuse, and even suicide.
+Housing is also mentally and physically detrimental, and it can lead to depression, anxiety, substance abuse, and even suicide but one can come out of it if he/she went to drug detox immediately after diagnosing it.
 According to a report by Shelter, people with mental health conditions are one and a half times more likely to live in rented housing than the general population.
 Homes of low-income families also tend to have more mold growth that leads to problems like asthma and other respiratory illnesses.
 They also are unable to heat their houses, leading to blood pressure problems.
 Housing impacts education as well, and Housing Matters found an association between poor housing and lower kindergarten readiness, and lower graduation rates.

 These findings are stark and complicated, requiring massive amounts of collaboration and commitment, but it is not impossible.
 The community is moving in a positive direction, and the County has already shown up to this challenge by fulfilling its promises.
 700 affordable housing units have been created since its commitment in 2009, and more are on the way.
 A network of the government and nonprofit organizations is developing as they come with programs and support to mitigate these problems.